rebelsky/csc151/outlines/bodies/intro-algorithms.md

 * We'll explore the problems of writing clear instructions through a simple exercise.
-* Challenge: Write a clear, unambiguous, and detailed set of instructions for making a peanut butter and jelly sandwich.
+* Challenge: Write a clear, unambiguous, and detailed set of instructions for making a nut butter and jelly sandwich.
 * Format: Work in groups of about four.
 * Each group will write its solution on one of the four boards.
 * SamR will play the role of the sentient, but malicious and clueless "follower of instructions".
-* We will do some debriefing today, and additional debriefing in the subsequent class.
+* We will do some debriefing today, and will continue debriefing in the next class period.